Harshad2321/Legal-AI-Simplifier/README.md

 ---

-*Built with ❤️ for the hackathon by Team Legal AI*
+*Built with 🔥 for the Google Cloud AI Hackathon by Team Legal AI*
 *Contact: harshad.agrawal2005@gmail.com*

 ### 🎯 Key Features